Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 A short introduction to remote proctoring

 If you do not have access to a suitable computer, and cannot borrow one, then you should email the HPAT-Ireland office for support.
-Depending on your circumstances you may be offered a seat at our test centre.
+Depending on your circumstances you may be offered a seat at our test centre in Dublin.

 Yes.
 You can use the bathroom during your test.
 The test timer will not be paused for bathroom breaks, and you must notify your proctor before you leave the room.
 A room scan will be completed upon your return.